Cheri622/keras/README.md

 Explanation:
-a series of optional experiments for a comparison of accuracy of 4 pre-trained models: vgg16, ResNet50, EfficientNetB7 and InceptionV3 all based on dataset of Cat and Dog Images (kaggle) optionally adopting StratifiedKFold for learning improvement adopting ReduceLROnPlateau: Reduce learning rate when a metric has stopped improving.
-Models often benefit from reducing the learning rate by a factor of 2-10 once learning stagnates. it is an on-going project, not well organized
+a series of optional experiments for a comparison of accuracy of 4 pre-trained models: vgg16, ResNet50, EfficientNetB7 and InceptionV3, all based on dataset of Cat and Dog Images (kaggle).
+I optionally adopted StratifiedKFold for learning improvement and adopted ReduceLROnPlateau: Reduce learning rate when a metric has stopped improving.
+Models often benefit from reducing the learning rate by a factor of 2-10 once learning stagnates.
+It is an on-going project, needs further organization.

 experiment data gathered are as following: